SS Hope: List of voyages

+At the end of the Ecuador mission, SS Hope left a medical training team at Cuenca.
+In November 1965 this probably saved the lives of ornithologist Raymond Andrew Paynter Jr. and his wife, which had been attacked and severely wounded by superstitous villagers in the mountains.

 Features

 One special piece of equipment was a machine called the Iron Cow.
 Using distilled seawater, combined with milk solids and butterfat, it was capable of turning out 1,000 gallons of milk daily.

 This 15,000-ton ship had a pharmacy, three operating rooms, a radiology department, an isolation ward, and closed-circuit television for viewing operations.
 The medical crew typically consisted of 150 nurses and 100 doctors, who taught American practices in various medical specialties, to colleagues around the world.